 I moved the blog to my new website.
-I did this mainly because I wanted my own dot com address to show a
+I did this mainly because I wanted my own dot com address to show a semblance of professionalism.
+Go to KKJ Photography and see my new digs!

 He's reading science and hoping I'll get the camera outta his face.